christianvoigt/argdown/docs/guide/configuration-cheatsheet.md

      * A custom color scheme or the name of a built-in one
      *
      * colors have to be in #fffff hex format
      *
+     * The color at index 0 will be used as default color.
+     *
      */
     colorScheme?: string[] | string; // default is "default"